zammad/zammad-documentation/install/elasticsearch/indexed-attributes.rst

      - User ID that last updated session, may be ``null``
    * - user
      - #{user object}
-     - | Complete Payload of the chat agemt
+     - | Complete Payload of the chat agent
        | Please see `User`_ for more
    * - user_id
      - ``3``